Robert Hermon-Hodge, 1st Baron Wyfold

 Robert Trotter Hermon-Hodge, 1st Baron Wyfold, DL (23 September 1851 – 3 June 1937) was a British Conservative politician.

 Born Robert Trotter Hodge, he was the son of G W Hodge of Newcastle upon Tyne.
 He was educated at Clifton College and Worcester College, Oxford.
 In 1877 he married Frances Caroline Hermon, only daughter of Edward Hermon, Member of Parliament (MP) for Preston.
 In 1903 he added her surname to his own to become "Hermon-Hodge".

 Parliamentary career

 He entered politics in 1884, when he was adopted as Conservative candidate for the Wallingford seat.
-The seat was abolished by the Redistribution of Seats Act 1885, when he contested the new seat of Accrington in Lancashire, winning it first on the next general election, called in 1886, his first return to the Commons.
+When the seat was abolished by the Redistribution of Seats Act 1885, he contested the newly created Accrington seat in Lancashire, and won it in the 1886 general election, marking his first return to the Commons.
 He served one term losing the seat at the next election in 1892, and narrowly failing to be re-elected in an 1893 by-election.